kielbarry/react-ethereum-wallet/README.md

 npm install --save
 npm start
 ```

+NOTE:
+This repo will increasingly rely on the ethereum-react-components, which can be found here: https://github.com/PhilippLgh/ethereum-react-components

+The above library is under very active development, and so if you contribute to this repo, be sure to follow the steps in the read me for ethereum-react-components to set-up a local sym linked version of the repo.

 <h3>Contributions</h3>

 ... are welcome.
 As noted, they are a large part of one goal of this project - to provide an arena for anyone at any skill level to contribute.
 Contributions also provide wonderful feedback for myself in many ways just in being able to observe how others think.